<< <%SKIN-STRTRANS-SYNTOC%> >>

 If you want to restore from a drive on another computer on your network, you must map a drive letter to that drive on your computer, and restore from that drive letter.
 You cannot use what are known as UNC paths.

-For instance, if you want to restore from the share named CDrive on the computer OtherComputer, you can't specify \\OtherComputer\CDrive\pathname\DONATION-YYYY-MM-DD.DB.GBK in the Restore Backup File dialog box.
+For instance, if you want to restore from the share named CDrive on the computer OtherComputer, you can't specify \\OtherComputer\CDrive\pathname\DONATION-YYYY-MM-DD.HH.MM.SS.DB.GBK in the Restore Backup File dialog box.
 You will get an error message about not being able to restore the backup if you try that.
-Instead, in My Computer use the Tools à Map Network Drive menu option to map \\OtherComputer\CDrive to a drive letter, such as Z:.
-Then in DONATION, you just restore from Z:\pathname\DONATION-YYYY-MM-DD.DB.GBK, and it should work.
+Instead, in Computer, My Computer or Windows Explorer use the Tools ⇒ Map Network Drive menu option to map \\OtherComputer\CDrive to a drive letter, such as Z:.
+Then in DONATION, you just restore from Z:\pathname\DONATION-YYYY-MM-DD.HH.MM.SS.DB.GBK, and it should work.